 Mehr Malik

-The strategy and business operations of the Group are set out in the Strategic Report of the Group’s 2023 Annual Report.
+The strategy and business operations of the Group are set out in the Strategic Report of the Group’s 2025 Annual Report.

-The Group’s strategy and business model are developed by the Chief Executive Officer and his senior management team and approved by the Board.
+The Group’s strategy and business model are developed by the Chief Executive Officer and senior management team and approved by the Board.
 The management team, led by the Chief Executive Officer, is responsible for implementing the strategy and managing the business at an operational level.

 In executing the Group’s strategy and operational plans, management will typically confront a range of day-to-day challenges associated with these key risks and uncertainties, and will seek to deploy the identified mitigation steps to manage these risks as they manifest themselves.